criscordovaa/mid_fullstack_test/README.md

 5. Execute `sh php-artisan.sh passport:install` for generate passport keys.
 6. Execute `sh permission.sh` this is for prevent permission access denied on storage during apache (www-data) tries to access.

-Once all, you can acces to your http://localhost:3000
+Once all, you can acces to your http://localhost:3000 with credentials:
+- email: admin.user@root.com
+- password: secret

 ***Enjoy!***